workman-layout/Workman/mac/README.md

 ![Numeric Pad](screenshots/workman-dead/option_hexadecimal.png)

-Also note that a virtual numeric pad appears under your right haod.
+Also note that a virtual numeric pad appears under your right hand.